-- Put legislation into place to support battery cell manufacturers to increase their production efficiency. - Incentives for building infrastructure for logistics, recycling & resource refinement of lithium-ion batteries at their end-of-life
+- Put legislation into place to support battery cell manufacturers to increase their production efficiency. - Incentives for building infrastructure for logistics, recycling & resource refinement of lithium-ion batteries at their end-of-life application, if suitable.

-Using batteries as long as possible (intensified use) requires collection after their first life.
-The life cycle management approach has to be considered in order to extend the life of a LIB for as long as possible.
-After their first life, LIBs have to be checked, possibly disassembled and prepared for another application, if suitable.
 This also needs a dismantling network for traction batteries (Circular Economy Initiative Deutschland 2020).
 For batteries without the possibility of reuse/repurposing, a recycling infrastructure has to be created, which is able to cope with the rising amounts of batteries and applies the best available recycling technology with high recovery rates.
 As the transport and storage of batteries at their end-of-life creates major challenges due to their high safety risk, this has to be included in the infrastructure.